February 5 1861 Tuesday

 District of Columbia.
 A Peace Convention headed by former President John Tyler of Virginia continued in its aim of proposing amendments to the Constitution and finding a compromise to end the secession crisis.

 Kentucky.
 The Kentucky House passed the Senate’s resolutions of 2 February 1861.

 Louisiana.
 Louisiana Senators withdrew from the US Congress along with the state’s Representatives, except for John E Bouligny.

 Oregon Territory.
 Reconnaissances to Willow Creek began.
-US Army scouts departed from Walla Walla in Washington Territory and from Fort Dallas in Oregon Territory and headed from the Umatilla River, Willow Creek, and Butter Creek.
+US Army scouts departed from Walla Walla in Washington Territory and from Fort Dallas in Oregon Territory and headed for the Umatilla River, Willow Creek, and Butter Creek.

 Commander in Chief: President James Buchanan

 Vice-President: John Cabell Breckinridge

 Secretary of the Navy: Isaac Toucey

 African Squadron: William Inman